 ExpressVPN can provide access to a ton of streaming sites, including Netflix, Hulu, HBO and ESPN.
 If you need help finding the right server, customer support is available 24/7 via live chat.

 Privacy features in the VPN include a kill switch, a private DNS service and a no-logs policy.
 Connections are established under 4096-bit RSA public key encryption and data transfers are made secure with 256-bit AES encryption.

-Apps are available for Windows, Linux, macOS, iOS, Amazon Fire, Android, and Android TV devices.
-ExpressVPN can also be installed on many popular routers.
+Apps are available for Windows, Linux, macOS, iOS, Amazon Fire, Android and Android TV devices.
+ExpressVPN can also be installed on many popular routers (the provider recently updated its router firmware).
 You can also use a browser plug-in for the Chrome, Firefox and Edge platforms.

 The provider’s MediaStreamer DNS service allows set-top boxes, smart TVs, and game consoles to take advantage of the provider’s services, although the feature lacks encrypted connection protection.

 You get a simultaneous connections allowance of 5 connections on a single account.